Pratt & Whitney J58: Re-design for Mach 3.2

-Analytical calculations of the performance of the original J58 showed that at Mach 2.5 the "exhaust pressure was equal to the inlet pressure, the compressor was deep in surge, and there was no cool air to the afterburner liner that would therefore melt".
+Analytical calculations of the performance of the original J58 showed three problems at Mach 2.5: "exhaust pressure was equal to the inlet pressure, the compressor was deep in surge, and there was no cool air to the afterburner liner that would therefore melt".

-The first problem was caused by too-high a compressor delivery temperature, which did not allow enough energy to be added in the engine combustor to provide any thrust from the gas generator.
+The first problem was caused by excessive compressor delivery temperatures, which did not allow enough energy to be added in the engine combustor to provide any thrust from the gas generator.
 All the thrust-producing pressure in the jet-pipe came from ram, as with a ramjet, and none from the gas generator.
 Fuel for thrust could only be added in the afterburner, which became the only source of engine thrust.
 The speed at which the gas generator produced no thrust was raised from about Mach 2.5 to about Mach 3 by patented design changes.
 Beyond that speed, the gas generator would become a drag item with, at Mach 3.2, a pressure ratio of 0.9.
 Even minimum afterburner would not balance the drag.
 The effect was described qualitatively by Lockheed inlet designer David Campbell "..with minimum afterburner the engine would be dragging on the engine mounts at high Mach numbers."

-The second problem was caused by the compressor trying to operate at too-low a corrected speed in an area of its compressor map known as "off-design".
-The third was caused by the afterburner duct being cooled with too-hot turbine exhaust gas.
+The second problem (the compressor deep in surge) was caused by the compressor trying to operate at too-low a corrected speed in an area of its compressor map known as "off-design".
+The third problem was caused by the afterburner duct being cooled with too-hot turbine exhaust gas.